Licensed & Insured HVAC professionals serving the Greater Toronto Area with quality heating and cooling solutions. 24/7 emergency service available.

 Carrier, Lennox, Daikin, Mitsubishi, and Trane all run seasonal promotions offering instant rebates, extended warranties, or both on qualifying heat pump systems.
 These can be combined with government rebates for maximum savings.

-Our exclusive lease-to-own program lets you get a new heat pump with no upfront cost.
-Enjoy 6 months of free rental payments and receive up to $750 cashback.
+Our Enbridge Sustain lease-to-own program lets you get a new heat pump with no upfront cost β 60% off your monthly payment for the first 6 months, with repairs and maintenance included.
 No credit check required.
 Learn more about financing options.

-A Toronto homeowner installing a $12,000 cold-climate heat pump could save:
+A Toronto homeowner switching from oil heat to a $12,000 cold-climate heat pump could see:

 A heat pump costs more upfront than a gas furnace, but the combination of lower operating costs and higher rebates often makes it the more affordable choice over time.
 Here is a realistic comparison for a typical Toronto home.